 It also has some other records, starting at a later date, for example for civil partnerships and adopted children.
 You can check which records are held by the GRO.

-You can order birth, adoption, marriage, civil partnership and death certificates online for £9.25 each.
+You can order a copy of a birth, adoption, marriage, civil partnership and death certificate from GRO.

 All births, adoptions, marriages, civil partnerships and deaths registered in England or Wales have a GRO index reference number.